Prapthi564/MPPC23-Power-Apps/lab1/README.md

 1. Via the Power Platform CLI

 > **Note:**
-> When subscribing to the developer plan, you will automatically assign a developer license to yourself.
+> When subscribing to the developer plan, you will automatically be assigned a developer license to yourself.
 When creating a developer environment through PPAC or the CLI, you will not do that.
 That's why we do this step first, so that you won't have to start a trial.

 In this workshop, we will create one environment through the UI, one via PPAC, and the last one via the CLI, so that you know all about how to create developer environments.

 ### Create the 'Dev` environment by subscribing to the developer plan

-Currently, if you want to get all that the Power Platform offers, it's required to subscribe to the Power Apps Developer Plan.
+Currently, if you want to get all that the Power Platform offers, you're required to subscribe to the Power Apps Developer Plan.
 In this part, we will walk you through all the steps:

 1. Open **Microsoft Edge** browser and navigate to the [Power Apps Developer Plan](https://aka.ms/pp/devplan) website
 1. Scroll down and select **Try for free** under **Developer plan**.